Ersanio/snes-assembly-book/docs/processor/flags.md

       └───────────────────────────────── Negative: 1 = Negative set
 ```

-The processor flags are usually displayed as a single mnemonic: "nvmxdizc".
+The processor flags are usually displayed as a single mnemonic in debuggers: "nvmxdizc".
 This chapter will explain all the processor flags in detail.

 ## Negative flag (n)
 Most opcodes modify the negative flag depending on the results of that opcode.
 These opcodes generally are opcodes which are handled in the mathematics chapter, but also loads, comparisons and pulls.